cj-mills/christianjmills/_posts/2020-10-23-Barracuda-PoseNet-Tutorial-1.md

-## Setup Video Player
+## Create a Video Player GameObject

+This post covers how to set up a video player in Unity.
+We'll be using this video player to view

-Before getting into any code, we'll setup a video player.
-We'll cover how to use a webcam as well, but a prerecorded video is easier for testing purposes.
+check the performance of the PoseNet model.
+We'll cover how to use a webcam in a future post..

 In the `Hierarchy` tab, right click an empty area, select the `Video` section, and click `Video Player`.
 This will create a new `GameObject` called `Video Player`.
 The default name works well enough so we'll leave it as is.